Identification of Partial-Differential-Equations-Based Models from Noisy Data via Splines: Conclusion

 \section{Conclusion}

-In this paper, we propose the SAPDEMI method to identify underlying PDE models from noisy data.
-The proposed method is computationally efficient, and we can derive a statistical guarantee on its performance.
-We realize there are lots of promising future research directions, including but not limited to multivariate spatial variable ($\myx \in \mathbb R^d$ with $d \geq 2$), interactions between spatial variables and temporal variables.
-In our paper, we aim at showing the methodology to solve the PDE identification, so we do not discuss the above future research in detail and our paper should provide a good starting point for these further research.
+We have proposed an SAPDEMI method for identifying underlying PDE models from noisy data.
+The proposed method is computationally efficient, and we derive a statistical guarantee on its performance.
+We realize there are many promising future research directions, including, but not limited to, incorporating a multivariate spatial variable ($\myx \in \mathbb R^d$ with $d \geq 2$) \citep{habermann2007multidimensional}, and the interactions between spatial and temporal variables.
+In our paper, we aim at showing the methodology to solve the PDE identification, so we skip discuss the above future research and our paper should provide a good starting point for these further research.